-Once our puppies enter puppy training, our puppy parents focus on training basic obedience and socialisation in a variety of locations and environments.
+Once our puppies enter puppy training, our volunteer Puppy Parents focus on training basic obedience and socialisation in a variety of locations and environments.
 They also begin to train the basic core skills that are later developed into the practical task work.